Even a well configured project can still be slow

 Example usage.

-<SVGIcon icon={skill_icon} class="h-20 w-20" />Embedding SVGs directly provides several advantages.
+<SVGIcon icon={skill_icon} class="h-20 w-20" /> Embedding SVGs directly provides several advantages.

-1. No network requests Copied!
+1. No network requests

 External images require additional HTTP requests.